plantbreeding/BrAPI/Specification/BrAPI-Genotyping/Calls/README.md

 + Parameters
     + searchResultsDbId (Required, ) ...
-Permanent unique identifier which references the search results
+Unique identifier which references the search results
     + pageToken (Optional, ) ...
 Used to request a specific page of data to be returned.Tokenized pages are for large data sets which can not be efficiently broken into indexed pages.
 Use the nextPageToken and prevPageToken from a prior response to construct a query and move to the next or previous page respectively.
     + pageSize (Optional, ) ...
 The size of the pages to be returned.
 Default is `1000`.
     + Authorization (Optional, ) ...
 HTTP HEADER - Token used for Authorization <strong> Bearer {token_string} </strong>